Jvanrhijn/Jvanrhijn.github.io/_posts/2018-2-17-qmc-primer.md

 Gulp.

 So I don't think I need to explain why this equation is far too hopelessly complicated to solve analytically.
-Even with prescribed nuclear positions \(\mathbf{R}_i\), there is little hope of obtaining an exact, closed-form solution.
+Even with prescribed nuclear positions $\mathbf{R}_i$, there is little hope of obtaining an exact, closed-form solution.
 Instead, we have to turn to clever approximate solution methods.

 "Aha!", I hear you think.
 "I've taken a course on numerical solutions to PDEs!
-All we have to do is set up a spatial grid in \(3N_e\) dimensions, figure out some implicit scheme, and we're done!".
+All we have to do is set up a spatial grid in $3N_e$ dimensions, figure out some implicit scheme, and we're done!".
 If only life were so simple.
-If we wanted to get a certain prescribed accuracy, we need to use \(N\) grid points for each spatial dimension.
-Since there are \(3N\) dimensions, it's easy to see that a simple PDE solving scheme nets us an exponential time complexity, any computational scientist's worst nightmare.
+If we wanted to get a certain prescribed accuracy, we need to use $N$ grid points for each spatial dimension.
+Since there are $3N$ dimensions, it's easy to see that a simple PDE solving scheme nets us an exponential time complexity, any computational scientist's worst nightmare.
 We'll have to be a bit smarter than that.

 ### The Variational Principle

-The most useful eigenstate of \(\hat{H}\) is generally its ground state \(\psi_1\).
-Most molecules in nature will be found in approximately this state, meaning that the expansion coefficient \(c_1 > c_i\), \(i = 2, 3, \dots\).
+The most useful eigenstate of $\hat{H}$ is generally its ground state $\psi_1$.
+Most molecules in nature will be found in approximately this state, meaning that the expansion coefficient $c_1 > c_i$, $i = 2, 3, \dots$.
 That cuts down our work significantly, but we still have this exponential complexity issue.
 As it turns out, while we can't find the numerically exact solution by directly solving the TISE, we can instead "guess" a solution.
 There then exists a theorem that tells us how "good" our solution is:

 > For any trial function $\psi_T$ that conforms to the boundary conditions imposed by our system, we have that